Back to Blog

 CompliCalc Team

-California has some of the most stringent piece-rate compensation laws in the nation.
-If you employ workers on a piece-rate basis, understanding Labor Code §226.2 is essential to avoiding costly violations.
+California has some of the most detailed piece-rate compensation rules in the country.
+If you employ workers on a piece-rate basis, a working understanding of Labor Code §226.2 is a good starting point for reducing wage-and-hour exposure.

 What is Piece-Rate Compensation?

 Piece-rate compensation pays workers based on the number of units they produce or tasks they complete, rather than the hours they work.
-This is common in industries like:
+It shows up in industries like:

 • Auto repair — technicians paid per job or "flat rate"